 Click here to email Daniel Anderson.

-Karen Compton, instructor, earned her B.A. in English and mass communication and her M.A. in English at Winthrop University.
-She started her college teaching career at Emmanuel College in the fall of 2000.
-She teaches freshman composition, introduction to literature, and American literature and directs the Academic Resource Center.
-Her interests include composition, American literature, African American literature, and tutor training.
-Her master’s thesis was entitled “Examination of the Microcosm in Katherine Anne Porter’s Ship of Fools, Herman Melville’s Moby Dick, and Stephen Crane’s ‘The Open Boat.’”
-Mrs. Compton and her husband, Steve, live in Anderson, S.C., and have two children, Patricia Ann and Ben.
+Karen Compton, Instructor, started her college teaching career at Emmanuel College in the fall of 2000.
+In addition to teaching courses in freshman composition, introduction to literature, and American literature, she is also the director of the Academic Resources Center.
+She completed her B.A. in English and Mass Communication at Winthrop University and her M.A. in English also from Winthrop.
+Her interests include composition, American literature, and peer tutoring.
+Her master’s thesis was entitled “Examination of the Microcosm in Katherine Anne Porter’s Ship of Fools, Herman Melville’s Moby-Dick, and Stephen Crane’s ‘The Open Boat.’”
+Mrs. Compton and her husband Steve live in Anderson, SC, and have a daughter, Patricia Ann, and a son, Ben.

 Click here to email Karen Compton.

-Kyle Garrett, assistant professor, holds a B.A. in English (2007) and an M.F.A. in creative writing and English (2010) from the University of Georgia.
-He joined the English department in 2010.
+Kyle Garrett, Assistant Professor, holds a B.A. in English (2007) and an M.F.A. in creative writing (2010) from the University of Georgia.
+He joined the English department full-time in 2011.
 His academic interests include modern American literature, Southern literature, and exposing the laws that govern every true work of art.
-His personal interests include constructing edible works of art, writing poems and stories, Braves baseball, and pursuing Christ.
-He lives in Franklin Springs with his wife, Stephanie, and their ferocious cat, Zambizee.
+His personal interests include cooking gourmet meals, playing Settlers of Catan, and church softball.
+He lives in Royston with his wife, Stephanie, and their daughter, Annabella.

 Click here to email Kyle Garrett.

-Stephanie Garrett, instructor, completed her B.A. in theater at Brenau University (2006) and M.A. in English at the University of Georgia (2010); she is now working on her PhD in Theatre and Film Studies at Georgia.
+Stephanie Garrett, Instructor, completed her B.A. in theater at Brenau University (2006) and M.A. in English at the University of Georgia (2010).
 She began teaching at Emmanuel in 2010.
-She worked with many theater companies including Florida Studio Theater (Sarasota, FL), the Gainesville Theater Alliance, and the Atlanta branch of Christian Youth Theater.
+She is the chair of the Theater Arts Committee, directing and producing shows at Emmanuel, and has worked with various theater companies including Florida Studio Theater (Sarasota, FL), the Gainesville Theater Alliance, and the Atlanta branch of Christian Youth Theater.
 Her interests include directing and acting, the long nineteenth-century (especially Jane Austen), British Romanticism, and Japanese and Korean literature and pop-culture.
-She enjoys the integration of theater with the study of literature and the integration of Christian faith and the arts.
-She and Mr. Garrett have a cat named Momo and they live in Franklin Springs.
-They attend Redeemer Presbyterian in Athens, GA.
+She enjoys the integration of theater with the study of literature as well as the integration of Christian faith and the arts.
+She and Mr. Garrett have a beautiful baby daughter, Annabella Jane, and two cats named Momo and Pete.
+They live in Royston and attend Ekklesia Church.

 Click here to email Stephanie Garrett.